Upcoming PA Events at South University, West Palm Beach

 Master of Science in Physician Assistant

 The South University, Austin Master of Science in Physician Assistant (MSPA) program instills fundamental medical concepts, provides students with the knowledge, skills, and critical thinking necessary to achieve clinical competence as medical professionals who will serve as valued members of the healthcare team.
 Physician assistants perform medical functions that include, but are not limited to, evaluation, monitoring, diagnostics, therapeutics, counseling, and referral.
 The scope of practice varies according to state laws, the medical setting, and the experience of the physician assistant.
-The Master of Science in Physician Assistant program at South University’s West Palm Beach campus is designed to provide students with effective learning opportunities that will prepare them to perform their expected competencies in an ethical, legal, safe and effective manner upon graduation.
+The Master of Science in Physician Assistant program at South University’s Austin campus is designed to provide students with effective learning opportunities that will prepare them to perform their expected competencies in an ethical, legal, safe and effective manner upon graduation.

 Accreditation Review Commission on Education for Physician Assistant